RiceDope/Callisto/README.md

 - Correct null support for Set
 - Add more functionality to Queue and Dequeue Operations

-# Ideas

-Should I add a sorted section to my Set

-Should my Map just use set access rather than a sorted Sequence

 # Sample project Ideas
 - Student grades system (Will demonstrate usefulness of consumers) Side by side with JCF